|

 and other claims on resources to 58, nearly a two-thirds reduction.
 What was

-kept related directly to the new Mission, got rid of deadwood activities, and
+kept related directly to the Chamber's new mission, got rid of deadwood

 |